On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Technical results on finite element spaces

 \subsection{An interpolation operator for the velocity}

-Here, we compile a variety of results from different sources regarding an interpolation operator for the velocity that preserves the discrete divergence and maps elements of $K$ into $K_h$.
-We denote by $\pi_V$ the interpolation operator introduced in \cite[Section 3.1]{girault2003}.
-If the spaces $V_h$, $Q_h$ and $\Sigma_h$ are defined as in \eqref{eq:fem-spaces}, we first note that this interpolation operator maps from $V$ into $V_h$ because it preserves vanishing boundary values along each edge.
-We also have the following properties:
+Here, we compile a variety of results from different sources and prove a result regarding an interpolation operator for the velocity that preserves the discrete divergence and maps elements of $K$ into $K_h$.
+We denote by $\pi_V$ the interpolation operator introduced in \cite[Section 3.1]{girault2003} that is defined as follows for each component of a vector-valued function: for a non-degenerate simplex $K\in\Tc_h$ with edges $\{e_i\}_{i = 1}^3$ and vertices $\{\ba_i\}_{i=1}^3$, we define the nodal basis functions $\phi_{x}$ with $x\in \{e_i\}_{i = 1}^3 \cup \{\ba_i\}_{i=1}^3$ by